infinum/eightshift-boilerplate/README.md

 **Note:** If you get `sed: RE error: illegal byte sequence`, this is just a shell quirk, and should not worry you, the replace will work fine.

+This will make changes to theme name, description, author, text domain, package, namespace, and constants (this is important when specifying environment variable).

 ## Development Pre Start

 Run this to setup WordPress on the server.